18F/identity-eks/README.md

 * find automated way to upgrade cluster node images besides going to the console and clicking the button
 * get ELK using SSL
 * get ELK importing from cloudtrail/cloudwatch
+* set ELK up to use higher performance storage (it's own nodegroup with fast nodes, use fast local storage instead of EBS)
 * get alerting going:  elastalert?  metrics from newrelic or prometheus?
-* get outbound filtering going (https://monzo.com/blog/controlling-outbound-traffic-from-kubernetes)
+* get outbound filtering going (https://monzo.com/blog/controlling-outbound-traffic-from-kubernetes https://github.com/monzo/egress-operator)
-* figure out if we really need an IDP for everything, or if we can use IAM roles with port forwarding or a cert-auth proxy instead
+* figure out if we really need an IDP for auth, or if we can use IAM roles with port forwarding or a cert-auth proxy instead
-* really look at the somewhat baroque terraform state stuff that was basically lifted from identity-devops and see if we can make it less baroque
+* really look at the somewhat baroque terraform state stuff that was basically lifted from identity-devops and see if we can make it less ugly
 * set up a "hub" cluster that manages the permanent clusters (basically, just set up IAM role and run deploy.sh)
 * Figure out how to buff up CI pipeline so that it does container scanning and does builds/tests when the base images are updated
 * Figure out how to get kms correlation engine going:  send kms logs into cloudwatch?
 Rework engine to slurp from ELK?